MrCleere/Python-Exercises/Exercise 9 Chess Square Color/Question.md

 Example Template:

 Try to first write a solution from scratch.
 But if you have difficulty, you can use the following partial program as a starting place.
 Try to first write a solution from scratch.
 But if you have difficulty, you can use the following partial program as a starting place.
-Copy the following code from https://invpy.com/chesscolor-template.py and paste it into your code editor.
-Replace the underscores with code to make a working program:

 def getChessSquareColor(column, row):